JunLongWong/autoemail/README.md

 # autoemail
-Automation of manual data entry task & sending of email with attached word document.
+Automation of manual data entry task & sending of email with attached word document. file - "senderParticulars" is intentionally left out as it contains sensitive information.

 ## Specifications
 Python 3.9.0